Julius Nyerere Hydropower Station: Location

-The dam is being built across the Rufiji River, at Stiegler's Gorge, in the Selous Game Reserve, Pwani Region, approximately 220 km, by road, southwest of Dar es Salaam.
+The dam was built across the Rufiji River, at Stiegler's Gorge, in the Selous Game Reserve, Pwani Region, approximately 220 km, by road, southwest of Dar es Salaam.

 This power station is located in Selous Game Reserve, one of the world's largest World Heritage Sites, measuring 45000 km2.
-The power station and reservoir lake are planned to occupy approximately 1350 km2, within the game reserve.
+The power station and reservoir lake occupy approximately 1350 km2, within the game reserve.